nikitavoloboev/data/programming-languages/coq/coq.md

 - [Interaction Trees](https://github.com/DeepSpec/InteractionTrees) - Library for Representing Recursive and Impure Programs in Coq.
 - [Coq/SSReflect Library for Elliptic Curves](https://github.com/strub/elliptic-curves-ssr)
 - [Alectryon](https://github.com/cpitclaudel/alectryon) - Library to process Coq snippets embedded in documents, showing goals and messages for each Coq sentence.
+- [Cerise](https://github.com/logsem/cerise) - Formalisation of a capability machine and principles for reasoning about security properties.
+- [coq-procrastination](https://github.com/Armael/coq-procrastination) - Small Coq library for collecting side conditions and deferring their proof.